zeromancer1972/homebridge_pi/homebridge_pi.md

 For the Pi Zero W you cannot use predefined packages.
 Just download the dist package for ARMv6 architecture from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-The unpack the archive with
+Then unpack the archive with

 ```plaintext
 tar xvf <yourNodeFile.tar>